-Field sobriety tests (FSTs) are a series of physical and mental exercises that police administer in DUI investigations.
+Field sobriety tests (FSTs) are a series of physical and mental exercises that California police administer in DUI investigations.
 Poor performance on FSTs is thought to be a sign of impairment from alcohol or drugs.
-As a result, law enforcement relies on them a great deal in deciding whether to arrest someone.
+As a result, law enforcement relies on them a great deal in deciding whether to arrest you.

-Field Sobriety Test | Accuracy at determining .08% BAC |
+Field Sobriety Test | Accuracy at Determining .08% BAC |

 Horizontal gaze nystagmus (HGN) | 88% |